ttungl/SDC-term2-Model-Predictive-Control/README.md

 * The implementation has been followed to the [rubric](https://review.udacity.com/#!/rubrics/896/view).

 * This is my result with [video demo](https://youtu.be/3PFlztq836s).
-I tested the model with velocity reference at 50 MPH and 70 MPH.
+I tested the model with velocity reference at 50 MPH and 70 MPH as shown below.
 The data output can be found at [here](https://github.com/ttungl/SDC-term2-Model-Predictive-Control/tree/master/datat_output).

 <img src="https://github.com/ttungl/SDC-term2-Model-Predictive-Control/blob/master/gifs/gif_50.gif" height="149" width="270"> <img src="https://github.com/ttungl/SDC-term2-Model-Predictive-Control/blob/master/gifs/gif_70.gif" height="149" width="270">